wizarddewhite/Git-Test/userspace_app/go/k8s/README.txt

 2. Run

-For most examples, I think the following command would give you what expected.
+There are two class of examples:

+   * util
+   * in-cluster

+Examples in util/, they could be run out side cluster.
+So we just need to run:

 $ go run xxx.go

-For cases run in cluster, we should specify the environment:
+For examples in-cluster/, we should run in cluster and specify the environment:

 e.g.